cwcon/push/learn/index.md

 ---
-title: Setup
+title: Learn
 layout: learn
-id: setup
+id: learn
 ---

-# Setup
+# Learn how to contribute to Push

 *Push* is based on a whole stack of technologies that, while powerful, are not all that common on most digital writers’ computers. *Push* is meant to be a learning experience for all who work on it,